 My Beliefs Which are Incorporated into my Clinical Practice

 First and foremost, I am a Christian.
 I believe that Jesus is the Son of God and that he came to earth in human form in order to save mankind from their sins.
 I believe that true healing is only possible when a person incorporates spiritual healing into their trauma treatment.
 I incorporate spiritual healing, prayer, meditation, and Christ into the healing work that I do.
 I have found deeper and more effective healing when a person is willing to accept this aspect as well.
-I also know that experiencing horrific trauma can and usually does destroy or disable a person’s faith and willingness to accept God.
-I also incorporate healing the spiritual brokenness, fear, distrust, and disbelief, in my treatment of trauma.
+I also know that experiencing horrific trauma can and usually does destroy or disable a person’s faith and willingness to accept God, however, I also believe that God is the ultimate healer and wants desperately for His children to know Him as their healer.
+Incorporating healing the spiritual brokenness, fear, distrust, and disbelief, in my treatment of trauma allows for restoration of hope, peace, and relationship with God.